armthethinker/personal-site/projects/what-if-conference-book.md

    content="
 Our conference brings together people from different backgrounds to participate in (mostly intangible) active curiosity.
 We realized we could transfer our our learnings and processes into a tangible, community-focused makerspace where people could explore physical questions.

 (If you're not familiar, a makerspace is a place for makers, creatives, hackers, and hobbyists.
 It has expensive tools you might not find in your garage and classes to teach you how to use those tools.
 In my research, most of these spaces were filled with older, white, male engineers.
-We aimed to make a more diverse space, as our project inherited the diversity from our conferece.)
+We aimed to make a more diverse space, as our project inherited the diversity from our conference.)

-Over the course of a few months, we explored properites, financing (loans + Indiegogo), and new team members.
-The project ultimately fell through when one of our new memebers left the project.
+Over the course of a few months, we explored properties, financing (loans + Indiegogo), and new team members.
+The project ultimately fell through when one of our new members left the project.
 The conference was our primary priority, and with limited resources, we couldn’t continue to sustain the MakerSpace work.
 RIP."
 %}